This dish of pureed cauliflower and cabbage with Parmesan is a delicious low-carb version of the famous Irish dish called Colcannon!

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This is a good side dish for any low-glycemic or low-carb diet, including any phase of the original South Beach Diet.
+This is a good side dish for any low-glycemic or low-carb diet, and if you use a bit more cheese it can easily be Keto.
+It would also be great for any phase of the original South Beach Diet.
 If you use a bit more cheese it can easily be Keto.

 Find More Recipes Like This One: